Canary volunteers and ambassadors of the islands show you in this blog some of the most interesting places to visit in the Canary Islands.

 These "dwarfs" are not professional dancers they are ordinary people with a nice voice which like to sing, they keep the secret that their parents told them once and they will tell to their children in the future.
 They are very altruistic spending their time and effort to keep alive a tradition.
 They train very hard, but still, after so much dancing, with the first light of the dawn, the forces begin to waver, and they almost can not even walk.
 It is at that moment, when they hear the voice of a child who encourages and says something like "Dance little man, dance ...."
 That's when they seem to get strength from where they did have and continue dancing and jumping, sometimes even harder than before, as if "by magic", the fatigue was gone just because they don´t what to disappoint the children and adults that stay awake all night, waiting to see them dance.

 For us the "palmeros", is more than a dance.
 It is an emotion you breathe in the air and you perceive in the people on the streets.
-It is the smile that it´s drawn in your face a few months before the festivities, when walking the main street you hear a cellphone ringing with the melody of "Polka Dwarfs"...
+Itis the smile that it´s drawnin your face a few months before the festivities, when walking the main street you hear a cellphone ringing with the melody of "Polka Dwarfs"...
 It´s also that emotion you feel in your stomach when someone tells you the tickets are already for sale ...
 It's the thrill you feel when you try to tell someone what you felt the first time you saw a performance of The Dwarves and why every 5 years, you wait in a queue for hours so you can buy the tickets.
 Believe me, there is nothing like seeing it in person.
 If you see it once, you'll want to repeat...

+That´s why I recommend this experience to everyone.
 It is a magical and unforgettable night especially for children.

 Don´t forget that the capacity of the place is limited and tickets get sold out really quickly but there is always the chance to see them on the street where they interact much more with the audience.